lightoj-dev/problem-tutorials/1004/en.md

 ---
 Tags : Dynamic Programming, Memoization

 We will be given a __diamond__ shaped array's __number of columns__, the monkey can climb down _only_ to __any of 2 adjacent blocks below__, which can also be _interpreted_ as, a block can be updated by summing __max value found among the 2 adjacent blocks from upper row__.
 We have to find out the maximum amount of Banana it can consume when he reaches the last block.
-In other words, we have to find out the maximum cumulative sum can be obtained by traversing in the above mentioned way
+In other words, we have to find out the maximum cumulative sum can be obtained by traversing in the above mentioned way.

 ### Helpful Resources